What Great Players And Managers Think About Lionel Messi

 John Terry

-The man who is considered one of the best defenders ever, the words from Terry on Messi have some real value.
+The man who is considered one of the best defenders ever, the words of Terry about Messi have some real value.

 “Lionel Messi is quite clearly the best player ever.
 It’s a pleasure to pit myself against him and when I finish my career it’s something I can look back on and know I’ve tested myself against the very best.”